pei-lu/fa24-labs/docs/docs/lab1/part1/the_alarm.md

 ### Buzzing the Alarm

-The last key piece for making an alarm clock work is to provide a `BUZZ` signal so that the TickTock Audio Team can use it to play a song while waking the user up (based on their personal harvested data of course).
+The last key piece for making an alarm clock work is to provide a `BUZZ` signal so that the TickTok Audio Team can use it to play a song while waking the user up (based on their personal harvested data of course).
 During normal operation, whenever the `MINUTES` == `ALARM_MINUTES` and the `HOURS` == `ALARM_HOURS` and `ALARM_EN == 0`, then the `BUZZ` signal should be set high.

 Please add the logic to handle this.

 ## Figures

-### Figure 1
+### Figure 3
 Setting the Alarm Clock
 {: .text-delta}
 ```mermaid